 Vol. 145, No. 21 — October 12, 2011

-His Excellency the Governor General in Council, on the recommendation of the Minister of Transport, pursuant to paragraph 62(1)(b) of the Canada Marine Act (see footnote a), hereby makes the annexed Regulations Amending the Toronto Port Authority Regulations.
+His Excellency the Governor General in Council, on the recommendation of the Minister of Justice, pursuant to section 61 (see footnote a) of the Family Orders and Agreements Enforcement Assistance Act (see footnote b), hereby makes the annexed Regulations Amending the Family Support Orders and Agreements Garnishment Regulations.

 COMING INTO FORCE

 3. These Regulations come into force on the day on which they are registered.

 (This statement is not part of the Regulations.)

 The Family Orders and Agreements Enforcement Assistance Act (FOAEAA) allows for the garnishment of designated federal moneys payable to individuals who are in default of their support obligation.

 These amendments designate two new source funds, the Apprenticeship Completion Grant (ACG) and certain payments made under the Wage Earner Protection Program (WEPP), as federal source funds that can be garnished to satisfy family support obligations.

 To effect garnishment of designated federal funds, an applicant must serve on the Minister of Justice an application and a garnishee summons.
 These amendments also allow provincial enforcement services (PES) to serve the garnishee summons by means of electronic communication as agreed upon by a PES and the Department of Justice.